citp/privacy-policy-historical/r/re/rea/readanybook.com.md

-> *The following text is extracted and transformed from the readanybook.com privacy policy that was archived on 2014-02-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140209022619id_/http%3A//www.readanybook.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the readanybook.com privacy policy that was archived on 2019-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190614150135id_/https%3A//read-any-book.com/privacy) for the most accurate reproduction.*

-#
+# Privacy Policy

 #### IP Address